You are listening to the Sean Hannity Radio Show Podcast.

 They blame guns for the attack.

-You know, a lot of Democrats and commentators.
+You know, a lot of Democrats and commentators, well, Trump's speech was dark.

 Okay, he's talking about debt, record deficits, record debt.

-He's talking about record numbers of people out of the labor force, in poverty and on food stamps.
+He's talking about record numbers of people out of the labor force in poverty and on food stamps.

 He's talking about ISIS, radical Islam.

-He's talking about Iraq and Syria in Iraq now, every eighty-four hours there's an attack.
+I mean, Iraq now, every 84 hours there's an attack.

 We learned yesterday.

-Every eighty-four hours, but don't worry, they're contained.
+But don't worry, they're contained.

 And we see what's happening worldwide, and he wants to bring in more refugees.